 Cheap $30-150 dresses

-Nicer brands are also on Amazon.
+Quality brands are also on Amazon.
 I like the tiered dresses with an optional jacket from S.L.
 Fashions and the hanky hem dresses by J. Kara.
 Both brands have several other dresses like feel like the 20s without a literal interpretation.
 They also come in plus sizes.

-Daytime dresses without all the sparkle and fringe are usually more affordable.
-Simple drop waist cotton dresses or white tea party dresses are ideal for casual, summer and outdoor events.
+1920s daytime dresses without all the sparkle and fringe are usually more affordable and authentic.
+Simple drop waist cotton dresses or white tea party dresses are ideal for casual, summer tea parties, and outdoor events.
 They usually have sleeves and longer hems which make them more comfortable for mature women.

 Etsy.com is a wonderful marketplace to find vintage 20s dresses as well as handmade 20s inspired dresses and even some upcycled modern dresses.
 We like LaVieDelight’s authentic 20s designs priced around $130.

 Luxury Dresses ($200 and up)

-Macys or Nordstrom – In the formal section they have brands Patra, Papell, and Pisarro Nights that all have the most beautiful beaded and sequin gowns in a wide range of sizes.
+Macy’s, Dillard’s or Nordstrom – In the formal section they have brands Papell, and Pisarro Nights that all have the most beautiful beaded and sequin gowns in a wide range of sizes.
 I usually shop their online selection, but you can find them locally, too.

 1920s Style Jewelry